neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 ## v4.7.0

 ### API: System information API
-Ealier, we had the `getMemoryInfo` function in the `computer` namespace to retrieve system memory statistics.
+Earlier, we had the `getMemoryInfo` function in the `computer` namespace to retrieve system memory statistics.
 Now, we have added more functions to get details about the CPU, operating system, kernel, and connected displays:

 - `computer.getArch`: Returns the CPU architecture. i.e, `x64`, `arm`, etc.
 - `computer.getKernelInfo`: Returns the operating system's kernel details.